birbkeks/Firefox-Titlebar-Button-Fix/README.md

 Do **not** use this code because Firefox-GX's code might be different in the future!

-## Compatibility with other Desktop Environments
+## Compatibility with Desktop Environments

 I tested this on only KDE.